 Depression and World War II.
-This will be followed in Year 10, with a study of Rights and Freedoms from 1945 to the present, Women's History, Australia in the Vietnam War Era, Globalising the World and Pop Culture from 1945 to the present.
+This will be followed in Year 10, with a study of Rights and Freedoms from 1945 to the present, Migration, Australia in the Vietnam War Era, Globalising the World and Pop Culture from 1945 to the present.

 Students learn to apply the skills of investigating history including analysing sources and evidence and sequencing major historical events to show an understanding of continuity, change and causation.
 Students develop research and communication skills, including the use of ICTs, and examine different perspectives and interpretations to develop an understanding of a wide variety of viewpoints.
 Students also learn to construct a logical historical argument supported by relevant evidence and to communicate effectively about the past to different audiences.
-Research activities could range from interviewing a Vietnam Veteran to examining newspaper accounts of the bombing of Darwin in WWII.
+Research activities could range from interviewing a person who has migrated to Australia from another country, to examining newspaper accounts of the bombing of Darwin in WWII.